 That is, until 1951, when Albert Kruse of Audubon’s First State Bank told colleagues he would only accompany them on the journey to Chicago.
 That is, only if and when they obtained a Pullman rail car for the cattle train.
 And thus, Operation T-Bone was born.

 That year 50 carloads full of cattle headed by three modern sleeper cars full of businessmen traveled to the Windy City.
 Their journey caused surprising acclaim.
-In fact, the story made the front page of the Chicago Tribune and was even picked up internationally by the London Times.
+In fact, the story made the front page of The Chicago Tribune.
+The London Times even picked the story up internationally.
 After the first year, the partnership was transferred to the Rock Island Railroad and continued for many years.

 Time passed and transportation changed.
 The Chicago packing houses eventually closed and Operation T-Bone ceased to exist in the same way.
 In 1963, the Audubon Junior Chamber of Commerce (also known as the Jaycees) came up with the idea for the huge Hereford.
-They wanted to pay tribute not only to Operation T-Bone but also to the region’s cattle raising history as a whole.
+They wanted to pay tribute to Operation T-Bone and the region’s cattle raising history as a whole.

-To find out more about how Albert came into being, I called Duane Schmidt, the owner of Audubon-Exira Ready Mix.
+To find out more about how Albert came to be, I spoke with Duane Schmidt, the owner of Audubon-Exira Ready Mix, in 2016.
 He’s also one of the original community members who agreed to help make the idea a reality.
 As I dialed his number, I couldn’t help but smile at the fact that a concrete contractor and mason was an incredibly helpful person to have in your corner when trying to construct a 45-ton Hereford.

 Schmidt told me that Albert’s design was really the creation of Donald C. Olesen.
 He had the idea to create “basically just a copy of what they used for a model airplane structure, just so much more huge” and, obviously, cow-shaped.
-The building plans for Albert were drawn to life-like scale.
+Designers drew the building plans for Albert to life-like scale.
 In fact, his design was based on a small model bull sent to Audubon by the American Hereford Association in Kansas City.

 “We had some people that thought we was absolutely crazy when we started all this,” Schmidt said.
 “As it went on though it was amazing how people started picking up on it and the amount of help we received from the community.”

-Constructed around a steel frame and Albert was made from dismantled Iowa windmills, according to Eric Peterson’s The Great American Roadtrip.
+According to Eric Peterson’s The Great American Roadtrip, builders constructed Albert around a steel frame made from dismantled Iowa windmills.
 Albert the Bull was then covered in wire mesh then topped with three coats of concrete and an additional layer of cement to add texture.

 The Jaycees managed to raise $30,000 for the project through various fundraisers and donations from agricultural partners from across the country.
 Schmidt can’t remember exactly how big the group of Albert’s supporters grew.
 But the Jaycees gained more than 100 new members that year.